Installation

 The system token is set via the env var CROW_AGENT_SECRET

-for both server and agent.
+for both server and agent deployments.
 There can only ever be one system token at the same time, therefore.

 If a system token is set, the registration process is as follows: